 sudo mount /dev/sda1 /mnt/my_partition

 A new partition must be formatted with a file system before use.
-The most common file systems in Linux are ext4, xfs, and btrfs.
+Common file systems in Linux are ext4, xfs, and btrfs.

 For ext4, format a partition using: